India grapples with legality of same-sex marriage | DW | 19.10.2020

 After decriminalizing homosexuality in 2018, the legality of same-sex marriage is now being raised in Indian courts.

-While India does not currently recognize same-sex marriage, some state courts have recognized the rights of same-sex couples to live together.
-The High Court of the northern state of Uttarakhand ruled this year that same-sex couples have the right to live together, even though they may not have the right to get married.
+While India does not currently recognize same-sex marriage, some state courts have recognized the rights of same-sex couples who live together.
+The High Court in the northern state of Uttarakhand ruled this year that same-sex couples have the right to live together, even though they may not have the right to get married.

 A public interest litigation (PIL) seeking to legalize same-sex marriage under the Hindu Marriage Act has been filed in the country's Supreme Court.
 The petitioners Gopi Shankar M., Abhijit Iyer-Mitra, G. Oorvasi, and Giti Thadani argue that there is no language in the act preventing same-sex marriage and that nowhere in the act is marriage restricted to "only between man and woman."